adobe/adobe-commerce-samples/events/README.md

 - [Adobe Commerce customer login](./commerce-customer-login) — listens to the Commerce `observer.customer_login` event and forwards the payload to a Slack channel.
 - [Circuit breaker (infinite-loop breaker)](./circuit-breaker) — bidirectional product sync between Commerce and an external back-office system, guarded by a circuit breaker so a single change does not echo forever.
+- [Multi event consumer](./multi-event-consumer) — routes several Commerce events to a single runtime action, which dispatches each to its own handler action via an OpenWhisk invoke.

 Please refer to the README file of each individual sample for more details.